tstromberg/extract_strava/README.md

 Usage:
 ======

-Once the tool has been built and the database extracted:
+Once the tool has been built and the database extracted, you may run the tool:

     % ./extract_strava ./databases/strava .

+extract_strava will dump out one TCX file per ride found in the database.
+Rides are normally purged from the database after a successful upload, so this should only output what you need to manually upload yourself to Strava via the web interface.